luispedro/mahotas/docs/source/contributing.rst

 There are two levels:

 1.  ``DEBUG=1`` This turns on assertions.
-The code will run slower, but probably not noticebly slower, except for very large images.
+The code will run slower, but probably not noticeably slower, except for very large images.
 2.  ``DEBUG=2`` This turns on the assertions and additionally uses the debug version of the C++ library (this is probably only working if you are using GCC).
 Some of the internal code also picks up on this and adds even more sanity checking.
-This will be *much slower* as all operations done through iterators into standard containers are now checked (including many inner loop operations).
+The result will be code that runs **much slower** as all operations done through iterators into standard containers are now checked (including many inner loop operations).

 The Makefile that comes with the source helps you::